BS can mean a Bachelor of Science. But here at TiltSoft, we mean exactly what you have in mind: Bullshit

 What is BS in the Business World?

-BS is a full flourishing business and has a lot of traction
+Bullshit is a full flourishing business and has a lot of traction

-Steve has noticed that some entire business plans are based on bullshit.
+I have noticed that some entire business plans are based on bullshit.
 There are a few very well known worldwide consulting/auditing companies, usually hiding behind a 3- or 4-letter acronym.
 They're so powerful today that they even invented an entire terminology to fool you.

 They defined and fine-tuned that vocabulary with two goals in mind:

 Ever walked into a department store around Xmas?
 Each of them have at least one big Xmas tree.
 At its foot, you will see tens of beautiful shiny wrapped boxes, the gifts, tied with golden strings.
 This smells happiness, it inspires confidence and spreads a feeling of well-being, wealth and comfort.

 But you know one thing for sure: the boxes are empty.
 And that's the point, what counts is the illusion.

 That's the business plan 101 of those auditing companies.

 Those bullshit companies usually come auditing yours.
 Even though they have no clue about your competence fields, and only so-called experts, they'll state that you don't know how to run a business and they're going to help you fix everything.